ChapelR/custom-macros-for-sugarcube-2/docs/playtime-system.md

 **Syntax**:`<<playtime [format]>>`

 This macro shows the user their current playtime in hours, minutes and seconds.
-It sill not update itself, but a `<<repeat>>` macro can be used to cause it to automatically update.
+It will not update itself, but a `<<repeat>>` macro can be used to cause it to automatically update.

  * **format**: (optional) if the keyword `format` is included, hours and minutes will be bolded in the output